Doug McDermott: Dallas Mavericks (2018)

 On February 8, 2018, McDermott was acquired by the Dallas Mavericks in a three-team trade that also involved the Knicks and the Denver Nuggets.
 In his debut for the Mavericks two days later, McDermott scored eight points in a 130–123 win over the Los Angeles Lakers.
-He received a qualifying offer from the Mavericks on June 27, 2018, which was later withdrawn.
+He received a qualifying offer from the Mavericks on June 27, 2018, but the offer was later withdrawn.

 Indiana Pacers (2018–2021)

-On July 6, 2018, McDermott signed a 3 year, $22 million contract with the Indiana Pacers.
+On July 6, 2018, McDermott signed a three-year, $22 million contract with the Indiana Pacers.
 On November 26, he scored a season-high 21 points in a 121–88 win over the Utah Jazz.

-On May 1, 2021, McDermott scored a career-high tying 31 points, knocking down a season-high six 3-pointers in a 152–95 win over the Oklahoma City Thunder.
+On May 1, 2021, McDermott scored a career-high-tying 31 points, making a season-high six 3-pointers in a 152–95 win over the Oklahoma City Thunder.

-San Antonio Spurs (2021–present)
+San Antonio Spurs (2021–2024)

-On August 8, 2021, McDermott joined the San Antonio Spurs via a sign-and-trade deal.
+On August 8, 2021, McDermott joined the San Antonio Spurs via a sign-and-trade deal in which McDermott agreed to a three-year, $42 million contract.
 On March 12, 2022, he suffered a right ankle injury in a 108–119 loss to the Indiana Pacers.
 Four days later, it was announced that the injury was diagnosed as a grade 3 ankle sprain, sidelining McDermott for the remainder of the season.

+Second stint with Pacers (2024)

+On February 8, 2024, McDermott was traded back to the Indiana Pacers in a three-team deal, sending Buddy Hield to the Philadelphia 76ers.

+Sacramento Kings (2024–present)

+On October 16, 2024, McDermott signed with the Sacramento Kings.

+On July 21, 2025, McDermott re-signed with the Kings on a one-year, $3.6 million contract.